-Many shoppers will crawl out of bed early on Black Friday to pick up a new laptop at the best possible deal.
+Many shoppers will crawl out of bed for early Black Friday deals to pick up a new laptop at the best possible discount.
 If you will be joining, it’s important to avoid making a bad (and potentially expensive) purchase.
 Not all Black Friday deals are created equal.
 There are details stores may not tell, which could drastically affect your buying decisions.

-Don’t worry: Check out our list of the top mistakes to avoid on Black Friday when hunting down the right laptop, and take a look at our best laptop recommendations to learn more.
+Don’t worry: Check out our list of the top mistakes to avoid on Black Friday when hunting down the right laptop, and take a look at the best laptops for 2020 to learn more.

 It’s easy to lock in on price tags, even when perusing Black Friday ads before the event itself, but you should always check the brand name carefully.
 If it’s not a brand name you recognize, or not a brand that’s showing up in any other Black Friday deals, alarms bells should go off in your head.
 Common brands like Apple, Microsoft, Samsung, Google, Dell, HP, Lenovo, Asus and so on are popular because they lead the market: They offer the best features, durability, compatibility, and customer support.